mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Animals This skill, rare on industrialised or technologically advanced worlds, is for the care of animals.

-Specialities
+Specialties

 - Handling: The Traveller knows how to handle an animal and ride those trained to bear a rider.
 Unusual animals raise the difficulty of the check.
 Riding a Horse into Battle: Difficult (10+) Animals

 (handling) check (1D seconds, DEX).
 If successful, the Traveller can control the horse for a number of minutes equal to the Effect before needing to make another check.

-- **Veterinary:** The Traveller is trained in veterinary medicine and animal care.
+- Veterinary: #TODO The Traveller is trained in veterinary medicine and animal care.
 Applying Medical Care: See the Medic skill on page 69, but use the Animals (veterinary) skill.
 - Training: The Traveller knows how to tame and train animals.
 Taming a Strange Alien Creature: Formidable (14+) Animals (training) check (1D days, INT).

-**Art**
+Art #TODO

 The Traveller is trained in a type of creative art.

-**Specialities**
+Specialties #TODO

-- **Performer:** The Traveller is a trained actor, dancer or singer at home on the stage, screen or holo.
+- Performer: #TODO The Traveller is a trained actor, dancer or singer at home on the stage, screen or holo.
 Performing a Play: Average (8+) Art (performer) check (1D hours, EDU).
 Convincing a Person you are Actually Someone Else: Art (performer) check (INT) opposed by Recon check (INT).
-- **Holography:** Recording and producing aesthetically pleasing and clear holographic images.
+- Holography: #TODO Recording and producing aesthetically pleasing and clear holographic images.
 Surreptitiously Switching on Your Recorder While in a Secret Meeting: Formidable (14+) Art

 (holography) check (1D seconds, DEX).

 - Instrument: Playing a particular musical instrument, such a flute, piano or organ.
 Playing a Concerto: Difficult (10+) Art (instrument) check (1D x 10 minutes, EDU).
-- **Visual Media:** Making artistic or abstract paintings or sculptures in a variety of media.
+- Visual Media: #TODO Making artistic or abstract paintings or sculptures in a variety of media.
 Making a Statue of Someone: Difficult (10+) Art

 (visual media) check (1D days, INT).

 - Write: Composing inspiring or interesting pieces of text.
 Rousing the People of a Planet by Exposing Their Government's Corruption: Difficult (10+) Art (write) check (1D hours, INT or EDU).
 Writing the Update of Traveller: Formidable (14+) Art (write) check (1D months, INT).

-**Astrogation**
+Astrogation #TODO

 This skill is for plotting the courses of starships and calculating accurate jumps.
 See the Spacecraft Operations chapter.